Mirra Alfassa

-Mirra Alfassa (21 February 1878 – 17 November 1973), known to her followers as The Mother or La Mère, was a spiritual guru, occultist and yoga teacher, and a collaborator of Sri Aurobindo, who considered her to be of equal yogic stature to him and called her by the name "The Mother".
-She founded the Sri Aurobindo Ashram and established the town of Auroville; she was influential on the subject of Integral Yoga.
+Mirra Alfassa (21 February 1878 – 17 November 1973), known to her followers as The Mother or La Mère, was a French-Indian spiritual guru, occultist and yoga teacher, and a collaborator of Sri Aurobindo, who considered her to be of equal yogic stature to him and called her by the name "The Mother" or "Shri Maa".

-Mirra Alfassa (Mother) was born in Paris in 1878 to a Sephardi Jewish bourgeois family.
-In her youth, she traveled to Algeria to practice occultism along with Max Théon.
-After returning, while living in Paris, she guided a group of spiritual seekers.
-In 1914, she traveled to Pondicherry, India and met Sri Aurobindo and found in him "the dark Asiatic figure" of whom she had had visions and called him Krishna.
-During this first visit, she helped publish a French version of the periodical Arya, which serialized most of Sri Aurobindo's post-political prose writings.
-During the First World war she was obliged to leave Pondicherry.
-After a 4-year stay in Japan, in 1920 she returned to Pondicherry for good.
-Gradually, as more and more people joined her and Sri Aurobindo, she organised and developed Sri Aurobindo Ashram.
-In 1943, she started a school in the ashram and in 1968 established Auroville, an experimental township dedicated to human unity and evolution.
-She died on 17 November 1973 in Pondicherry.
+Alfassa was born in Paris in 1878 to a bourgeois Sephardi Jewish family from Turkey.
+In her youth, she traveled to Algeria to practice occultism along with the occultist Max Théon.
+After returning to Paris, Alfassa guided a group of spiritual seekers.
+In 1914, she traveled to Pondicherry, India, and met Sri Aurobindo.
+She identified him as "the dark Asiatic figure" of her visions, and called him Krishna.
+During this first visit, she helped publish a French version of the periodical Arya, which serialised most of Sri Aurobindo's post-political prose writings.

-Satprem, who was one of her followers, captured the last thirty years of Alfassa's life in the 13-volume work, Mother's Agenda.
+In 1920, after living in Japan for four years, Alfassa returned to Pondicherry where she developed and managed the Sri Aurobindo Ashram.
+In 1943, she started a school in the ashram, and in 1968 she established Auroville, an experimental township dedicated to human unity and evolution.
+She died in Pondicherry in 1973.

+A 13-volume biography, Mother's Agenda, written by Satprem (one Alfassa's followers) was published in 1979.